Use LEDs in Your Remodeled Kitchen

 LEDs are Designer-Recommended for Ambient, Task and Accent Lighting

 A good lighting plan starts with ambient lighting, which is overhead lights.
 Examples include ceiling fixtures or track lighting, chandeliers and pendant lights.

-Next, your plan will determine where to place the task lighting, such as under cabinet strip lights or pucks, that get installed over each work zone to give extra light without causing shadows.
+Next, your plan will determine where to place the task lighting.
+For instance, under cabinet strip lights or pucks get installed over each work zone to give extra light without causing shadows.

-To sum it up, add accent lights.
-Accent lights call attention to your new kitchen’s architectural details and decorative items.
+To tie your lighting plan together, add accent lights.
+Above all, accent lights call attention to your new kitchen’s architectural details and decorative items.

 LEDs for Ambient Lights

 Ambient lighting is the main source of light in your kitchen.
 Use it to add light where none currently exists.
 Use a combination of different styles of LED lights to spread out light evenly across the room.

 Recessed ceiling lights are typically the main source of ambient lighting.
 Homeowners used halogen or other incandescent sources in the past.
 Now, long-lasting, energy-saving LEDS have replaced those old-fashioned fixtures.
 You can get all the light you need from a series of 1- or 2-inch downlights instead of the 6- or 8-inch cans of decades past.
 Many homeowners love the less cluttered ceiling that results

 Ambient lighting often leaves shadows under wall cabinets and in corners, making it hard to read recipes or ice cupcakes.
 To work safely, task lighting will light up your work areas properly.
 Think about the tools you use in the kitchen – knives, graters, heat and flames.
 Naturally you want to be able to see what you’re doing!